gabledata/tutorial/README.md

 - Validate and publish a new data contract
 - Attempt to make a breaking change to a data asset under contract

-This tutorial utilizes Github Actions to validate & publish data contracts, register data assets, and detect contract violations, all using the Gable platform.
+This tutorial utilizes Github Actions to validate & publish data contracts, register data assets, and detect contract violations all using the Gable platform.
 If you would like to run a similar tutorial using just the CLI, you can check out the [CLI tutorial](./docs/cli.md).

 ## Step 1: Set up a forked tutorial repository